 involving labels around 1910, and have found a person with a dress dated 1863, much earlier than 1910 obviously, that has a label in it.
 Finding a label in clothing that can be dated seems to be the best route right now.
 Any information to offer?"
 Unfortunately as HBC work mostly with magazines and photographs, we don't often

 get to see the labels in the clothes that we discuss.
 We would of course be very interested in adding information about labels to our discussion of various garments.
-If any ones knows of earlier labels, and surely there must be some from Europe, we would be pleased to convey the information to the inquirer.
+If any ones knows of earlier labels, and surely there must be some from Europe, we would be pleased to convey the information to the inquirer. <! no name

 It is interesting to see in HBC how the social meaning of particular items of clothing mutates over time.
 HBC often discusses this as convention in our consideration of different styles.
 As something passes out of fashion for older boys, mothers will persist in dressing younger sons in it.
 Thus a particular style doesn't become old fashioned as much as it becomes juvenile.
 Overalls didn't become truly dominant among rural American youth until the 1920s and 1930s.
 By the end of the 30s rural teens were increasingly wearing ordinary trousers.
 Younger boys kept wearing them as a matter of course for a decade longer.
 By the late 40s overalls were definitely juvenile wear, and had become as popular for urban children as for country boys.
 The styles of overalls had become more juvenile too, with much simpler and less durable hardware.
 By the mid-50s they were worn almost exclusively by preschoolers.
 Overalls didn't become fashionable again until the 1970s.
 Their popularity waxed and waned until reaching a peak in the early 90s, when there was even a fad for young men to wear shortalls.
 Their popularity among boys has rapidly declined over the past decade, although they seemed to persist a little longer in Europe.
 I had seen them featured at European web retailing sites as late as 2001, but this year they are sold only in toddler sizes.